JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/FPMPNLPModel.md

 # Fields

-`FPMPNLPModel` structure basically contains a `NLPModel` field and additional field related to multiple precision.
+`FPMPNLPModel` structure contains a `NLPModel` field and additional field related to multiple precision.
 The types are:
 * `D < AbstractFloat`
 * `S < AbstractVector`